🤑 You have $200 tuition credit

 YOUR ASCENT STARTS HERE

-First sketch to final colour: learn every stage of comic creation.
-Practise thumbnailing, penciling, inking, and colouring while mastering panels, gutters, bleed, pacing, and flow to bring stories alive on the page.
+First sketch to finished page: learn every stage of comic creation.
+Practice anatomy, perspective, inking, and colouring while mastering visual direction and environmental design to bring stories to life.

 Find your creative voice with expert guidance.

-Turn imagination into something real with insights by a professional with 20+ years in comics.
-Emma guides you step by step, with LIVE instruction and 1:1 feedback to help you sharpen your craft.
+Turn imagination into something real with insights by a professional with 30 years in comics.
+Neil guides you step by step, joined by guest speakers, LIVE critiques, and 1:1 feedback to help you sharpen your craft.

 ABOUT THE COURSE